Import Export Code (IEC) Registration Procedure

 What is Import Export Code?

 Import Export Code (IEC) is a code need to take by a person who wants to Import or Export their Goods and Services outside India.
 IEC is 10 digit code issued by Director General of Foreign Trade, Ministry of Commerce, Government of India.
 It is a mandatory requirement.
-No person can proceed Import Export without IEC number.
+No person can proceed with Import Export without IEC number.

 Who requires an Import Export Code?

-- Any bona fide person or Company starting a venture for an International trade of Export and Import require obtaining Import Export code.
+- Any bona fide person or Company starting a venture for International trade of Export and Import require obtaining Import Export code.

 - Import Export code is required in limited circumstances only when Import Exports is for Services or Technology.